GeoffCox/MVVM/README.md

 ----
 These are classes you'll use for special cases.

-ViewModel
+*ViewModel*
     This is a weakly-typed base classes.
 Derive your view models classes from it when you don't need the view or the model.

-ViewModel<TView, TModel>
+*ViewModel<TView, TModel>*
     This is a base class for when your view model needs access to the view.
-Prefer specifying and interface for TView.

 Advanced Classes - Dependency Injection
 ----
 These are interfaces and classes you can implement to integrate dependency injection containers like Ninject, Unity, or MEF.

-IViewModelFactory
+*IViewModelFactory*
     Implement this interface to create view model types using your DI container.
     Then set the ViewModelScope.ViewModelFactory static to your implementation when your application starts.

 Infrastruture Classes
 ----
 Interfaces you generally don't need to implement and classes you generally don't need to use.

-IViewModel
+*IViewModel*
     The general purpose base interface used by the ViewModelScope class.

-IViewModel<TView,TModel>
+*IViewModel<TView,TModel>*
     The strongly typed interface implemented by ViewModel<TView, TModel>.

-DefaultViewModelFactory
+*DefaultViewModelFactory*
     The the default class for creating view models.
     It uses the Activator to create instances of types loaded in the application domain.